nachiketkale24-png/Task_It/README.md

 ## 📝 License

-This project was developed as a **Mini Project** for academic purposes.
+This project was developed as a **Mini Project** for academic purposes  now check.